rackerlabs/support-how-to/content/cloud-servers/network-config-for-eth0-changed-to-dhcp.md

 The results of this command show if your server is affected.

 If you receive the following results, your server is affected:

          {

            "v1": {

              "datasource": "DataSourceNone",

              "errors": []

            }

 If you receive the following results, your server is not affected:

       {   "v1": {     "datasource": "DataSourceConfigDrive [net,ver=2][source=/dev/xvdd]",     "errors": []   } }

-If your server is affected, the problem is that the `cloud-init` application is looking for a datasource that Rackspace does not provide by default.
+If your server is affected, it is because the **cloud-init** application is looking for a datasource that Rackspace does not provide by default.

 Run the following commands to fix this issue.
 You do not have to downgrade the package.

-If you have not rebooted yet, run the following command:
+If you have not rebooted, run the following command:

       echo -e 'network:\n  config: disabled' >> /etc/cloud/cloud.cfg.d/10_rackspace.cfg

-This command stops the `cloud-init` application from deleting your `eth0` configuration on reboot.
+This command stops the **cloud-init** application from deleting your `eth0` configuration on reboot.

-If you rebooted already and networking is down, complete the following steps:
+If you have rebooted and networking is down, complete the following steps:

 1. Add a Cloud Network to the server or reset the network API call.